 The programme is quality assured by our 'appropriate body'.
-As a Teaching School Hub providing our ECTs with the ECF Full Induction Programme we are not able to be the appropriate body for our own ECTs.
+As a Teaching School Hub providing our ECTs with the ECF Full Induction Programme, where we are not able to be the appropriate body for our own ECTs in our TSH Lead School.
 We have an arrangement with a neighbouring Teaching School Hub.

-4.1 Posts for induction
+3.1 Posts for induction